Sentinel loads up with $1.35M in the deepfake detection arms race – TechCrunch

 “We already reached the point where somebody can’t say with 100% certainty if a video is a deepfake or not.
 Unless the video is somehow ‘cryptographically’ verifiable… or unless somebody has the original video from multiple angles and so forth,” he adds.

 Tammekänd also emphasizes the importance of data in the deepfake arms race — over and above any specific technique.
-Sentinel’s boast on this front is that it’s amassed the “largest” database of in-the-wild deepfakes to train its algorithms on.
+Sentinel’s boast on this front is that it has amassed the “largest” database of in-the-wild deepfakes to train its algorithms on.

 It has an in-house verification team working on data acquisition by applying its own detection system to suspect media, with three human verification specialists who “all have to agree” in order for it to verify the most sophisticated organic deepfakes.